Fu Baoshi

 Home >> Art >> Painting >> Masters >> Fu Baoshi Painting Gallery

 Fu Baoshi (傅抱石, 1904-1965) was a Chinese painter from Xinyu (新余), Jiangxi Province.
-Credited with revolutionizing Chinese ink painting, Fu is considered one of the most important Chinese artists of the 20th century.
+Credited with revolutionizing Chinese ink painting, Fu is perhaps the most original figure painter and landscapist of China's modern period, and one of the most important Chinese artists of the 20th century.

 Artworks by Fu Baoshi (view the entire painting gallery)